 But not quite proportionally.
 Our calculated fundamental price is up $11.
 It’s now about ninety bucks below the market.
 We would never recommend to anyone to naked short a monetary metal (see the above for the kind of insanity that could cause a big spike in the price).
 However, we would not be buyers when gold is selling at such a premium.
 At least not for a trade—for those who don’t have any, we would always recommend getting some regardless of price.

 Note that little changed from last week.
 The price blipped up, but it was primarily speculators.

 In silver, the price of the dollar is down sharply and silver became slightly more scarce.
 Note that we have switched from following the July to the September contract, as July has become too volatile.

 We regard the cobasis to be bouncing along at the bottom.
 Yes, it’s higher than it was last week, and yes the price of silver is up sharply, and yes the fundamental price is up from last week.
 It’s still about two bucks below the market.

 Two bucks is a premium of almost 11.5% to its fundamental.

 For now, it seems trading momentum favors silver.
-“And if that fails, where then will you go, silver?” (paraphrasing Saruman addressing Gandalf in Lord of the RingsSubscribe to NFTRH Premium for your 50-70 page weekly report (don't worry, lots of graphical content!), interim updates and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
-Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
-Also, you can follow via Twitter @BiiwiiNFTRH, StockTwits, RSS or sign up to receive posts directly by email (right sidebar).
+“And if that fails, where then will you go, silver?” (paraphrasing Saruman addressing Gandalf in Lord of the RingsSubscribe to NFTRH Premium for an in-depth weekly market report, interim updates and NFTRH+ chart and trade ideas; or the free eLetter for an introduction to our work.
+You can also keep up to date with plenty of actionable public content at NFTRH.com.
+Or follow via Twitter @BiiwiiNFTRH, StockTwits or RSS.
+Also check out the quality market writers at Biiwii.com.